saurabhdaware/saurabhdaware/README.md

 ## Saurabh Daware (he/him) 🌻

-I lovee open-source!
+I love open-source!
 On my GitHub, You will find NPM libraries and other (mostly) JavaScript-based projects.
 I am currently working on creating a new static-site-generator [@abelljs](https://github.com/abelljs)

 When I'm not coding, I love reading about Astronomy and bragging about the things I make on [My Twitter](https://twitter.com/saurabhcodes).